przulj-lab/ulign/README.md

 # Unified Alignment of Protein-Protein Interaction Networks

-Supplementary data and resources for the paper on **[unified alignment of protein-protein interaction networks](https://doi.org/10.1038/s41598-017-01085-9)**.
+Supplementary data and resources for the paper on **[Unified Alignment of Protein-Protein Interaction Networks](https://doi.org/10.1038/s41598-017-01085-9)**.

 ## Authors